MACD Histogram Trading Strategy in 2025 (Rules, Setup, Backtest, Example)

-This article looks at the MACD-histogram.
-For a primer on this indicator please read this article:
+This article looks at the MACD histogram.
+Please read this article for a primer on this indicator: Does the MACD indicator work?

-I’m trading some strategies based on mean reversion on a sample of 77 ETFs.
-Those ETFs are the most liquid ones.
-One of the strategies I trade is based on MACD-Histogram.
+I’m trading some strategies based on mean reversion on a sample of 77 ETFs, the most liquid ones.
+One of the strategies I trade is based on the MACD-Histogram.

 It’s a popular indicator I have tweaked a little bit.
 On a per trade basis, this is one of the best strategies I have.
 I have tweaked this one a little bit to the following: